This post was originally published on A Globe Well Travelled in 2017. The content has been revised and updated with fresh information.

 I visited the Grand Canyon in 2009, 2011, and 2017.
 I know that sounds kind of excessive, but if you’ve seen this incredible place for yourself then you might just understand my attraction to it.
 The canyon is so amazing that it really does deserve three visits.

-Most visitors will experience the canyon via the South Rim or the North Rim.
-I’ve done both, and on my last visit I also drove along the East Rim to see all the viewpoints along the way.
+Most visitors will experience the South Rim or the North Rim.
+I’ve done both, and on my last visit I also drove along the Grand Canyon East Rim to see all the viewpoints along the way.

 Not sure where to start?
 Here’s everything you need to know for visiting the Grand Canyon!